-If your child does miss school, parents need to notify the school by 9:30AM for elementary and 8:30AM for the Intermediate School.
+If your child does miss school, parents need to notify the school by 9:30AM for elementary and AM Early Learning Center classes and 8:30AM for the Intermediate School.
+If your child attends half-day PM classes, notification should be made by 1:30pm.
 If the school is not notified, the school must attempt to contact parents at home or work.
 This is a result of the Missing Child Act passed in April 1985.
 Parents need to provide notification and reason for absence within ten school days.